CodeLogicIncEngineering/codelogic-mcp-server/README.md

 ## AI Assistant Instructions/Rules

-To help the AI assistant use the CodeLogic tools effectively, you can add the following instructions/rules to your client's configuration:
+To help the AI assistant use the CodeLogic tools effectively, you can add the following instructions/rules to your client's configuration.
+We recommend customizing these instructions to align with your team's specific coding standards, best practices, and workflow requirements:

 ### VS Code (GitHub Copilot) Instructions